 A conventional loudspeaker is essentially a very faulty converter of electrical energy into sound.
 During the conversion, high levels of distortion occur, which falsify the original music signal.
 Devialet wants to change this with innovations.

 What many manufacturers neglect: An extended bass range makes it possible to hear pleasantly quietly and still perceive the full musical information.
-If a loudspeaker conceals the deepest bass components, one tends almost automatically to increase the volume in order to compensate for the missing sound foundation.
+If a loudspeaker conceals the deepest bass components, the user tends almost automatically to increase the volume in order to compensate for the missing sound foundation.

 The music itself must be stored on a computer or tablet available on the network.
-Unfortunately, network storage (NAS) with its own music server is not supported for the time being.
+Network storage (NAS) with its own music server is now supported (update 2020).

 Apart from Apple Music, all well-known music services such as Spotify or Deezer are supported.
 Tidal and Qobuz are certainly recommended for a product in the quality of the Phantom.
 Both offer music uncompressed in CD quality and partly even in Hi-Res.
 A three-month free trial subscription to Tidal is included with the purchase of the Phantom.

 If you still want to connect a CD player or play the TV sound via the Phantom, you can do so via the digital input.
 Analog inputs were omitted immediately.
 Similar to Apple, you concentrate on modern applications and sometimes cut down on the traditional.